usnistgov/esc-antenna-cover/README.md

 ## Geometric Circle-cover

-Greedy minimum cover from a set of center points covering a region.
+Minimum cover from a set of points covering a region.
+With application to determinining the placement and orientation of antennas for the proposed 3.5 GHz spectrum sharing deployment.

 ### Fixed radius point cover: